Jackey-Sparrow/lunch_order/README.md

 # today's order manager (just for administrator) (not start)
   TODO:

-# mongodb (not done)
+# mongodb (done)
-TODO:use mongoose or keep mongodb connect open
+use generic-pool to keep mongodb connect open

 # response layout (not start)
 TODO: